Distributed estimation through parallel approximants

-\begin{assumption} The probability measure $P$ is absolutely continuous with respect to the Lebesgue measure $\lambda$ on $(0,1)$, and the Radon-Nikodym derivative $f^{\:(P)}$ of $P$ with respect to $\lambda$ is almost surely positive in the interval $(0,1)$. \end{assumption}
+\begin{assumption} The probability measure $P$ is absolutely continuous with respect to Lebesgue measure $\lambda$ on $(0,1)$, and the Radon--Nikodym derivative $f^{\:(P)}$ of $P$ with respect to $\lambda$ is almost surely positive in the interval $(0,1)$. \end{assumption}

 \begin{assumption} The sequence of functions $\zeta_{\:J}^{\:(P)}(\theta)\colon(0,1)\to\mathbb{R}$ converges uniformly to $f^{\:(P)}(\theta)$ for $\theta\in(0,1)$, where

 \end{assumption}